joeyouss/joeyouss/README.md

   <a href="mailto:jyotibisht6114@gmail.com"><img title="Email" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/></a>
   <a href="https://hashnode.com/@Joeyous"><img title="OpenSoft" src="https://img.shields.io/badge/Hashnode-2962FF?style=for-the-badge&logo=hashnode&logoColor=white"/></a>

-## Connect with me for :
-  - Pair programming
-  - Asking about any Data strcuture or algorithm (I will try my best to explain)
-  - Help with getting started with open source.
-  - To say hi !
-  - Any new opportunity

 ## About Me
 Hi, I am Joe !
 - 🔭 I am a rising senior with majors in Computer Science.